 She received Bachelor of Arts degrees in English & Literature and Philosophy & Religion, a minor in Russian Language & Literature from the University of North Dakota.
 She received her Juris Doctor degree from the University of Maine School of Law.

-With the support of her growing fanbase and her trusted community partners, in the last decade Mrs. Astvatsaturian Turcotte spearheaded dozens of humanitarian, development, cultural, environmental and educational projects worldwide to support the community and to benefit the vulnerable population in Armenia and Artsakh Republic.
+Together with her loyal supporters, over a decade prior to the creation of the Foundation, Mrs. Astvatsaturian Turcotte spearheaded dozens of humanitarian, development, cultural, environmental and educational projects worldwide to support the community and to benefit the vulnerable population in Armenia and Artsakh.
 To maximize the impact of her work, Mrs. Astvatsaturian Turcotte took the first steps to formalize the Foundation in the spring of 2020.
 With the Tavush attacks in the summer of 2020 and the Artsakh War in the fall of 2020, it became apparent that the work of the Foundation was more vital to Armenia’s future than first foreseen.
-The humanitarian disaster that currently faces the people of Artsakh is unprecedented.
-As Artsakh and Armenia begins to rebuild post-war, the Foundation will continue to contribute to the efforts to strengthen the Armenian Nation independently and in collaboration with the trusted partners Anna has worked with in the last decade.
+The 2023 ethnic cleansing of the Artsakh’s Armenian population and the humanitarian disaster that followed, left hundreds of thousands devastated.
+Simultaneously, Armenia, facing economic downturns and military aggression, is in need of attention and support.
+Then, now and In the future Anna Astvatsaturian Foundation is committed to strengthening the Armenian Nation and its people, both in the Homeland and in the Diaspora.

 The “Anna Astvatsaturian Foundation” is organized as a public benefit corporation under the Maine Nonprofit Corporation Act, Title 13-B M.R.S., and will carry on business and operate anywhere within the State of Maine or in any state where it has a legal authority to carry on business and operate.
 The Foundation is intended exclusively for charitable purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code.
 The “Anna Astvatsaturian Foundation” is based in Westbrook, Maine, USA.